General Terms and Conditions for Skillz Middle East and www.skillzme.com

 5.1 Suppliers domiciled or established in Switzerland shall comply with the health and safety standards and conditions of employment applicable in Switzerland as well as the principle of equal treatment of sexes in relation to salary.
 Conditions

-5.2 If the supplier seconds workers from a foreign country to U.A.E. to render the service, the provisions of the Secondment Act of 8 October 1999 shall be complied
+5.2 If the supplier seconds workers from a foreign country to U.A.E. to render the service, the provisions of the Secondment Act of 8 October 1999 shall comply.

 5.3 Should the supplier violate the obligations arising from clause 5, the supplier shall be liable to pay a penalty unless the supplier proves that no fault is attributable to it.
 The penalty shall amount per case of violation to 10% of the entire remuneration, though no more than AED 100,000 in total.